University of Bristol: Buildings and sites

-Planned expansion
+Temple Quarter Campus

-In November 2016, the university announced that it plans to build a £300 million Temple Quarter Campus for c.
-5,000 students, next to Bristol Temple Meads railway station within Bristol Temple Quarter Enterprise Zone.
-The new campus, which will include a business school, digital research facilities and a student village, is expected to open in 2021.
-For the existing campus, there are plans to remodel Tyndall Avenue, pedestrianise the surrounding area and build a new library and resource hub.
+In November 2016, the university announced that it plans to build a Temple Quarter Campus for around 5,000 students, next to Bristol Temple Meads railway station within Bristol Temple Quarter Enterprise Zone.
+Construction cost £500 million.
+The campus opened in September 2026.

 Organisation and governance

 In common with most UK universities, Bristol is headed formally by the chancellor, currently Sir Paul Nurse and led on a day-to-day basis by the vice-chancellor, currently Professor Evelyn Welch, who is the academic leader and chief executive.
 There are four pro vice-chancellors and three ceremonial pro-chancellors.
 The chancellor may hold office for up to ten years and the pro-chancellors for up to three, unless the University Court determines otherwise, but the vice-chancellor and pro-vice-chancellors have no term limits.
 The vice-chancellor is supported by a deputy vice-chancellor.

 Responsibility for running the university is held at an executive level by the vice-chancellor, but the council is the only body that can recommend changes to the university's statutes and charter, with the exception of academic ordinances.
 These can only be made with the consent of the senate, the chief academic body in the university which also holds responsibility for teaching and learning, examinations and research and enterprise.
 The chancellor and pro chancellors are nominated by council and appointed formally by court, whose additional powers are now limited to these appointments and a few others, including some lay members of council.
 Finally, Convocation, the body of all staff, ceremonial officers and graduates of the university, returns 100 members to court and one member to council, but is otherwise principally a forum for discussion and to ensure graduates stay in touch with the university.

 The university is made up of a number of schools and departments organised into three faculties: